Beginner Triathlon Kit List for Women

 Before You Set New Running Goals, Be Kind to Yourself

-As the year comes to a close, it’s tempting to rush straight into new goals, plans, and promises.
+As the year new year starts, it’s tempting to rush straight into new goals, plans, and promises.
 New mileage.
 New races.
 A “better” version of ourselves.
 But before you do any of that, I want to invite you to pause.
 This year, one of my biggest lessons with running has been learning to truly listen to my body – without guilt.
 If I’m tired.
 If my energy is low.
-If it’s that time of Read more
+If it’s that time of the Read more

 My Guide to Winter Running